-Under our director compensation program, each non-employee director first elected to our board of directors will receive an option to purchase 25,000 shares of our common stock upon his or her initial election to our board of directors.
+Under our director compensation program, each non-employee director will receive an option to purchase 25,000 shares of our common stock upon his or her initial election to our board of directors.
 Each of these options will vest in equal monthly installments over a period of 36 months following the grant date, subject to the individual's continued service as a director.
-Further, annually on November 15 of each year, each non-employee director then serving on our board of directors will receive an option to purchase an additional 17,000 shares of our common stock (subject to pro-ration for each full month of service on our board of directors prior to such date).
+Further, annually on November 15 of each year (or on the next business day if the 15th is a day on which financial markets are not operating), each non-employee director then serving on our board of directors will receive an option to purchase an additional 17,000 shares of our common stock (subject to pro-ration for each full month of service on our board of directors prior to such date).
 Each of these options will vest in equal monthly installments over a period of 12 months following the grant date, subject to the individual's continued service as a director.
-The exercise price of all options granted to our non-employee directors will equal the fair market value of our common stock on the date of grant.
-Each of these stock options, as well as any other equity awards to nonemployee directors, is expected to be made pursuant to the 2013 Plan.
+The exercise price of all options granted to our non-employee directors will equal the closing price of our common stock on the date of grant.
+Each of these stock options, as well as any other equity awards to non-employee directors, is expected to be made pursuant to our 2013 Stock Incentive Plan, or 2013 Plan.